Arduino Mega2560 floppy drive controller

 Schematic of the whole setup for all supported data rates using a DP8473 FDC.

-The 2nd pinheader for drives 3 and 4 and the optional modules at the bottom (configuration switches, RS-232 nullmodem interface, PS/2 keyboard input and display), these are all optional.
+The 2nd pinheader for drives C: and D: is optional, in addition to the RS-232 nullmodem interface, PS/2 keyboard input, display and TG43/DENSEL jumpers, these are all optional.

 As mentioned above, the circuit can communicate via display and keyboard, utilizing the serial interface only to send over disk images or files from the floppy, or via the serial interface exclusively, i.e. including the command prompt and setup.
 This can be done either through the USB port of the Mega2560, or through a simple level shifter with a null-modem serial cable: this option will not trigger a reset once the serial connection has been established.